OstroPolli/Portfolio/NPS level dashbord/README.md

 4. Detailed view on users, who are loyal to our brand.
 5. A deeper focus on the most loyal part of users - promoters.

-Dashboards complement each other and reveal the key insight of NPS survey.
-Based on this data we've got portrait of loyal and unloyal clients of our brand and how NPS level differs depends on different properties.
+The dashboards complement each other and highlight the key insights from the NPS survey.
+Based on this data, we have created a profile of both loyal and non-loyal customers of our brand, and how NPS levels vary across different characteristics.